rbtm0106/fromm-jaime-vraiment-pas/README.md

 # 🚀 How to use it?

 This player runs entirely in your browser.
 To authorize the video stream (bypassing CORS/Cloudflare security), you need to install a small local extension.
+Note: you need a fromm account to use it.
+Because of te way duplicate connction work, you will get logout of the webapp the fist time you login here.
+But once login on this webpage login back to your phone app will not log you out of the webpage.

 ## On chrome